Phenobarbital: Medical uses

 Phenobarbital is used in the treatment of all types of seizures, except absence seizures.
 It is no less effective at seizure control than phenytoin, but phenobarbital is not as well tolerated.
 Phenobarbital may provide a clinical advantage over carbamazepine for treating partial onset seizures.
 Carbamazepine may provide a clinical advantage over phenobarbital for generalized onset tonic-clonic seizures.
-Its very long active half-life (53–118 hours) means for some people doses do not have to be taken every day, particularly once the dose has been stabilized over a period of several weeks or months, and seizures are effectively controlled.

-The first-line drugs for treatment of status epilepticus are benzodiazepines, such as lorazepam or diazepam.
-If these fail, then phenytoin may be used, with phenobarbital being an alternative in the US, but used only third-line in the UK.
+The first-line drugs for treatment of status epilepticus are benzodiazepines, such as lorazepam, clonazepam, midazolam, or diazepam.
+If these fail, then phenytoin may be used, with phenobarbital being an alternative in the US (favored in infants), but used only third-line in the UK.
 Failing that, the only treatment is anaesthesia in intensive care.
 The World Health Organization (WHO) gives phenobarbital a first-line recommendation in the developing world and it is commonly used there.

 Phenobarbital is the first-line choice for the treatment of neonatal seizures.
 Concerns that neonatal seizures in themselves could be harmful make most physicians treat them aggressively.
 No reliable evidence, though, supports this approach.

 Phenobarbital is sometimes used for alcohol detoxification and benzodiazepine detoxification for its sedative and anti-convulsant properties.
 The benzodiazepines chlordiazepoxide (Librium) and oxazepam (Serax) have largely replaced phenobarbital for detoxification.

 Phenobarbital is useful for insomnia and anxiety.

 Other uses

 Phenobarbital properties can effectively reduce tremors and seizures associated with abrupt withdrawal from benzodiazepines.

-Phenobarbital is a cytochrome P450 inducer, and is used to reduce the toxicity of some drugs.

 Phenobarbital is occasionally prescribed in low doses to aid in the conjugation of bilirubin in people with Crigler–Najjar syndrome, type II, or in people with Gilbert's syndrome.

-Phenobarbital can also be used to relieve cyclic vomiting syndrome symptoms.

-Phenobarbital is a commonly used agent in high purity and dosage for lethal injection of "death row" criminals.

 In infants suspected of neonatal biliary atresia, phenobarbital is used in preparation for a 99mTc-IDA hepatobiliary (HIDA; hepatobiliary 99mTc-iminodiacetic acid) study that differentiates atresia from hepatitis or cholestasis.

-Phenobarbital is used as a secondary agent to treat newborns with neonatal abstinence syndrome, a condition of withdrawal symptoms from exposure to opioid drugs in utero.

 In massive doses, phenobarbital is prescribed to terminally ill people to allow them to end their life through physician-assisted suicide.

 Like other barbiturates, phenobarbital can be used recreationally, but this is reported to be relatively infrequent.

-The synthesis of a photoswitchable analog (DASA-barbital) and phenobarbital has been described for use as research compound in photopharmacology.
+The synthesis of a photoswitchable analog (DASA-barbital) and phenobarbital has been described for use as a research compound in photopharmacology.